 It's a similar picture when building your product catalogue.
 Drag and drop some images, add a product name, a rich text summary and description, and a price, and you could, maybe, stop there.
 But explore the menus a little and you'll find options to configure product type (single physical, a combination of physical products, a downloadable product, a service), variations (size, color), quantities (minimum per order, stock management), taxes, a complex set of shipping rules, SEO, smart redirection (display another product or category if this one is disabled), associated files (instructions, manual), and more.

+While there’s a lot of website builders out there (such as Jimdo, Fasthosts, and SimpleSite), not many offer advanced web store features.
 Once your website is up and running, the Dashboard begins to fill with handy stats and details on every aspect of the business.
 There's basic visitor and unique visitor figures, traffic sources, the number of recent online visitors and active support carts, and details on pending orders, abandoned carts and more.

 You can also browse historic charts of visits, sales, orders and net profits, as well as measure your current performance against forecasts.
 A convenient Demo Mode populates all these charts and graphs with sample data, allowing you to see how these analytics work before you sign up.

-- We've also highlighted the best website hosting
+- We've featured the best small business website builder